- Benefits of Almond (Badam) Powder for Babies and Toddlers

 Badam or almond powder is a versatile food option that can be used in many ways in your child’s diet.
 Here are some ways you can give this powder to your kid:

-- Almond powder can be sprinkled over your child’s cereal, cornflakes or porridge to add that extra power punch to the morning meals and also to add the nutty flavour.
+- Almond powder can be mixed into your child’s cereal, cornflakes or porridge to add that extra power punch to the morning meals and also to add the nutty flavour.

 - You may simply mix a spoonful of almond powder in your kid’s milk.
 The powder can be added to both hot and cold milk to enhance the flavour and also to increase its nutritive value.

-- You may add this powder to your baby’s mashed or pureed vegetables or fruits.
+- You may mix the powder to your baby’s mashed or pureed vegetables or pureed fruits.